James-S-Santangelo/paper-rcourse/paper.md

 up with the student as the class continues.
 It allows learners to experience common errors themselves and debug them in a supportive environment, to explore variations on material as they go, and to immediately check their understanding by trying things hands-on.
+See [Teaching Experience](#teaching-experience) for more details.
 This teaching format is heavily influenced by [Software Carpentry](https://software-carpentry.org/blog/2016/04/tips-tricks-live-coding.html) which uses live-coding as a key practice in their introductory programming workshops.

 ## Teaching Experience